OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

   2) 8004380F331DCA22CC1B47FB1A805890AE41C938 "iPhone Developer: Bernhard Müller (RV852WND79)"
 ~~~

 Log into the Apple Developer portal to issue a new App ID, then issue and download the profile [8].
 The App ID can be anything - you can use the same App ID for re-signing multiple apps.
+Make sure you create a *development* profile and not a *distribution* profile, as you'll want to be able to debug the app.

+In the examples below I'm using my own signing identity which is associated with my company's development team.
+I created the app-id "sg.vp.repackaged", as well as a provisioning profile aptly named "AwesomeRepackaging" for this purpose, and ended up with the file AwesomeRepackaging.mobileprovision - exchange this with your own filename in the shell commands below.

 **With a regular iTunes account:**

-If you don't have a signing identity yet, you can create a new one via Xcode [10].
-Mercifully, Apple allows you to do this with a regular Apple ID, and will even issue free provisioning profiles for deploying apps on your own devices!

-Build an empty iOS project.
-Then, extract embedded.mobileprovision from the app container [4].
+Mercifully, Apple will issue a free development provisioning profile even if you're not a paying developer.
+You can obtain the profile with Xcode using your regular Apple account - simply build an empty iOS project and extract embedded.mobileprovision from the app container.
+The NCC blog explains this process in great detail [4].

 Once you have obtained the provisioning profile, you can check its contents with the *security* tool.
-Note that in the examples shown below, I'm using my own signing certificate which is associated with my company's development team.

-The entitlements (including application ID) in the code signature header must match the entitlements in the embedded provisioning profile.
-Extract the entitlements from the profile as follows:
+Besides the allowed certificates and devices, you'll find the entitlements granted to the app in the profile.
+You'll need those later for code signing, so extract them to a separate plist file as shown below.
+It is also worth having a look at the contents of the file to check if everything looks as expected.

 ~~~
 $ security cms -D -i AwesomeRepackaging.mobileprovision > profile.plist